 We scraped up a little budget and experimented with several native content distribution channels.
 The experiment focused on Facebook, Twitter, LinkedIn and Outbrain.

-The primary goal was to drive new subscribers to the site, but the secondary goal was to drive top of the funnel leads for the premiere sponsor, DigitalRelevance, to nurture.
-To accomplish this we chose to drive qualified traffic to several individual articles on Relevance.
+The primary goal was to drive new subscribers to the site, but the secondary goal was to drive top of the funnel leads for Relevance to nurture.
+To accomplish this we chose to drive qualified traffic to several individual articles.

 With $4,500 we felt confident that we could drive subscribers, leads and boost the overall awareness of the site.
 Ultimately, we’d hope to prove the effectiveness, or lack thereof, of each individual channel and double-down on what worked.

 It ran for six weeks and the results were surprising.
 Let’s look at each individual channel to see what happened.

 Confidence in Facebook as a content distribution channel was high.
 Its custom audiences feature allows marketers to upload a current email list.
 Afterward, Facebook finds those individuals and looks at the attributes they have in common in order to target folks across its network with similar attributes.
 This type of algorithmically-powered targeting has many advantages over other types of targeting.

 If your primary goal is to drive awareness and traffic to articles, Facebook is a good network to distribute content on.
 It’s relatively cheap compared to the others.
 However, if your primary goal is leads or subscribers, promoting individual owned media articles is not recommended.
 The campaign would be better served if the promoted post sent people directly to a landing page for conversion.